ROPIMASI/DRYVE_CHALLENGE_1/README.md

 en-US: Project of a RESTful-API that uses a web-service, in order to register ads for vehicle sales.
 This API receives some basic data from a vehicle, retrieves an information (the price) of this vehicle in a public API of the KBB web-service, records such information in its database, and responds to the requestor.
 en-US: **Now, _refactored_ project in a new phase** of voluntary development for posterity and portfolio.

-  > **Nota / Note: soon version this project is going to be implemented and documented in english only.**
+  > **Nota / Note: next project's version is going to be implemented and documented in english only.**

 &nbsp;
 &nbsp;